JakeKimShiba/japan-skilled-profes/src/prd.md

 ## Thought Process for Feature Selection
 - **Core Problem Analysis**: Foreign professionals struggle to understand whether they qualify for Japan's preferential immigration status and how to maximize their points.
 - **User Context**: Users will engage with this calculator when considering a move to Japan or changing their visa status while already in Japan.
-- **Critical Path**: Enter personal information → Receive calculated point total → Review visa eligibility and benefits
+- **Critical Path**: Select visa type → Enter personal information → Receive calculated point total → Review visa eligibility and benefits
 - **Key Moments**:
+  1. Selecting the appropriate visa type for their profession
-  1. Inputting professional credentials and seeing real-time point calculation
+  2. Inputting professional credentials and seeing real-time point calculation
-  2. Discovering which categories contribute most to their points total
+  3. Discovering which categories contribute most to their points total
-  3. Learning about visa benefits based on their calculated score
+  4. Learning about visa benefits based on their calculated score

 ## Essential Features
+1. **Visa Type Selection**
+   - What: Radio buttons to select between Technical, Research, and Business visa categories
+   - Why: Different visa types have different point calculation criteria
+   - Success: Users can easily switch between visa types and see appropriate form options

-1. **Interactive Point Calculator Form**
+2. **Interactive Point Calculator Form**
-   - What: Form with inputs for education, work experience, age, salary, language skills, etc.
+   - What: Dynamic form with inputs for education, work experience, age, salary, language skills, etc.
    - Why: Enables users to input their personal data for accurate assessment
    - Success: Users can easily fill in all fields without confusion or errors

-2. **Real-time Point Calculation with Per-Item Points Display**
+3. **Real-time Point Calculation with Per-Item Points Display**
    - What: Dynamic calculation showing current point total as users input data, with points shown next to each option
    - Why: Provides immediate feedback and helps users understand how each factor affects their score
    - Success: Points update correctly and visibly when any input changes, and users can easily see the point value of each option

-3. **Results Summary & Eligibility Explanation**
+4. **Results Summary & Eligibility Explanation**
    - What: Clear breakdown of points earned in each category and eligibility status
    - Why: Helps users understand their qualification status and which areas they could improve
    - Success: Users clearly understand if they qualify and why/why not

-4. **Information Panel**
+5. **Information Panel**
-   - What: Explanatory content about the visa program, benefits, and requirements
+   - What: Explanatory content about the visa program, benefits, and requirements specific to each visa type
    - Why: Educates users about the visa system and its advantages
    - Success: Users gain sufficient understanding of the visa program's purpose and benefits